 One collector would even post a weekly update on his facebook page , buying package full at several sites and falsely telling stories that they were heirloom family collection .

 I was told that the collector somehow lost his interest in collecting is now selling the items he hoarded.

 I used to be a member of the Bank Note Society of the Philippines (BNSP ) for a couple of years during the incumbency of President Cecilio Hodreal .
 His son is now active in collecting banknotes, coins and stamps.

-Note : The author does not buy and sell and had a limited number of coin and paper bill collection.
+Note : The author does not engage into buying and selling of these items.
+Only had limited number of coins and paper bill collection.